Why we lost Edo to PDP, by APC chieftains

 The Ondo State PDP governorship candidate for the October 10 poll, Eyitayo Jegede, SAN has congratulated Governor Obaseki on his victory and asked voters in Ondo to choose good governance.

-Jegede in a statement said the result of the election was a manifestation of the people’s conviction that the PDP is the credible alternative that can provide good governance for the people.
+Jegede in a statement said the result of the election was a manifestation of the people’s conviction that the PDP is a credible alternative that can provide good governance for the people.

 “I express personal joy at the victory of Governor Godwin Obaseki of Edo State; particularly for the fact that it symbolised Nigerians’ disenchantment with the ensuing poor leadership under the APC and their conviction that a PDP government is the credible alternative.”